 In 2011, strong from its leading position in all of Eastern Canada, Master expands into the Greater Toronto Area with the acquisition of 3 branches.
 This breakthrough allows Master to take an important step in line with its growth plans into new regional markets and prepares the way for a national platform.
 That same year Master is named one of Canada’s 50 Best Managed Companies, a business awards program for which it has requalified every year since.

-During the past two years, Master has benefited from the stability of the market to focus primarily on the implementation of an ambitious, but successfully carried out business plan: first, implementation and development as a major player in the Greater Toronto Area, with three branches and recently a satellite distribution centre, and also consolidation of its operations especially in the ventilation and heating sectors.
+The implementation and development as a major player in the Greater Toronto Area, with three branches and recently a satellite distribution centre, and also consolidation of its operations especially in the ventilation and heating sectors.
 The addition of new complementary product lines, the creation of a new branch dedicated to ventilation in Laval (Québec) and increased staff specialized in this sector, for a single purpose, to better serve our customers.

 Add to my Favorites